kennethleungty/kennethleungty/README.md

 # Hello there 👋

-- Great to have you here, and thanks for popping by!
-- My name is Kenneth, and I'm a data scientist by profession and pharmacist by training
+- Thanks for popping by!
+My name is Kenneth, and I'm a data scientist by profession and pharmacist by training
 - I welcome you to join me on a data learning journey!
-Feel free to give me a follow on Medium (https://kennethleungty.medium.com) or reach out to me on LinkedIn (https://linkedin.com/in/kennethleungty)
+Feel free to give me a follow on Medium (https://kennethleungty.medium.com) or on LinkedIn (https://linkedin.com/in/kennethleungty)

 <h3> How to reach me </h3>
 <div>